nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 The LwM2M Client demonstrates usage of the :term:`Lightweight Machine to Machine (LwM2M)` protocol to connect a Thingy:91 or an nRF9160 DK to an LwM2M server through LTE.
 This sample uses the :ref:`lib_lwm2m_client_utils` library.

+The sample also supports a proprietary mechanism to fetch location assistance data from `nRF Cloud`_ by proxying it through the LwM2M server.
+For this, the sample makes use of the :ref:`lib_lwm2m_location_assistance` library.

 Requirements
 ************